AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 3/03. Nodes/README.md

 * Communicate with each other through topics, services, and parameters
 * Can be written in python, c++ ... and nodes created with python can communicate with c++ node.
 * The filename `.py` or `.cpp` is then make as an executable to run node.
+* Node serves a single, modular purpose in a robotics system

 ## Creating Python Node